EU states to start COVID-19 vaccinations from Dec. 27

 “If we look at how many people are dying of coronavirus now, we know how many people this (vaccine) can save,” she said.

+The EMA also said it was speeding up efforts to approve another vaccine being developed by Moderna, bringing forward a review to Jan.
+6 from an original date of Jan.
+12.

-Reporting by Ludwig Burger and Thomas Escritt; Writing by Maria Sheahan and Keith Weir; Editing by Mark Heinrich and Andrew Heavens
+Reporting by Ludwig Burger and Thomas Escritt; Writing by Maria Sheahan and Keith Weir; Editing by Mark Heinrich, Andrew Heavens and Giles Elgood

 Our Standards: The Thomson Reuters Trust Principles.